 This Code of Practice is issued by the Council of the University of Bath in fulfilment of the requirements of the Education Act 1994.
 Under the Act, the University must ensure that its Students' Union operates in a fair and democratic manner and is financially accountable, and publish a Code of Practice on the manner in which these requirements are to carried into effect.
 This Code of Practice should be read in conjunction with Ordinance 24 on the Students' Union.

 The SU has a written constitution which is subject to approval by the membership of the SU and the University Council.
 It is reviewed by the Board of Trustees of the SU and the University Council at intervals of no more than five years.
-The constitution is available to all members of the University on request from the Students' Union Reception or the University Secretary, and is also available on the Students' Union website
+The constitution is available to all members of the University on request from the Students' Union Reception or the Secretary to the Council, and is also available on the Students' Union website

 The SU Officers of the SU are elected by secret ballot of the members of SU.